jonathancraddock/paved-with-adverbs/README.md

 But, should I *even* include "even"... when it can function as a noun, or an adjective, or an adverb, or a verb?

+## Welcome to the Backburner (20th April 2021)

+I'm putting this on the backburner for now because the solution I have is good enough, and I have more interesting plans with a Raspberry Pi Zero!
+At the end of this ReadMe I have pasted my current working adverb list.
+It contains 227 common adverbs.

+There has been some valuable learning: parsing online dictionaries with Notepad++ macros, NodeRED flows to automate Wiktionary lookups, and exfiltrating word lists from a couple of online editor tools.

+Attached to this repository are some far more extensive adverb lists, but they are overkill, given that you ***really*** should ***probably*** try to ***actually*** focus on the ***commonly*** used adverbs, the ones we all find ***especially*** irksome, and ***suddenly*** your sentences will be ***particularly*** improved... ***obviously***.

+> I'll also be taking a look at "Write-Good" -> https://github.com/btford/write-good

+Some points I've found useful in the course of this have been:

+* The Online Plain Text English Dictionary (and remember to parse the descriptions too)
+* Discovering the existence of "Corpus Lists"
+* ProWritingAid and HemmingwayApp
+* William Strunk's "The Elements Of Style" -> https://www.amazon.co.uk/dp/1643990004

 ## Working Source Dictionary v1 (28th Feb 2021)

 I don't know if I can make this work, or not, but it's becoming clear the adverb lists I've found so far are a bit rubbish!
 It needs a different approach and I'm now working with the OPTED v0.03.
 My first attempt to manipulate its CSV files led to some inconsistencies and, because this is a one-off task, I merged them into a single Libre Office Calc speadsheet and filtered the resulting list.